Grand Prix 4: Modifications from version 3

+Release

 Although the game could be considered a relatively modest commercial success, the chances of a further entry to the series could be considered slim to none because MicroProse's parent company Infogrames dissolved the developer shortly after the game's release.
 In addition, the Sony Computer Entertainment brand's exclusive licensing deal for Formula One games rules out an update with official stats.
-An Xbox port of the title had been planned for release in late 2002, before being cancelled in October that same year.
+An Xbox port of the title was planned for release in late 2002, before being cancelled in October that same year.